ivanivanov10101/bachelor-project/README.md

 * [HTTP GET Requests Code](src/get_requester.py)
 * [Python Notebook For Managing the Data and Generating Graphs](src/get_requester.py)

-## Dependencies
+### Getting started
+To run this, you will need to have Python 3 installed.
+Additionally, you will need to use a .ipynb notebook.
+To use it you can either download Anaconda Navigator or use VSCode and the Jupyter Notebook extension for it.

-To install them, you can either use the following command:
+1. Install the needed dependencies.
+For that you can either use the following command:

 ```bash
 $ python3 -m pip install -r requirements.txt